Project 0: Digital Painting - Spring 2026

 • You are allowed to use STL template containers in your test functions.

-• The class functions must be written in checkers.cpp; in particular, they must not be written “in-line.”
+• The class functions must be written in art.cpp; in particular, they must not be written “in-line.”

-• Private helper functions may be added, but must be declared in the private section of the Checkers class.
+• Private helper functions may be added, but must be declared in the private section of the Art class.
 There is a comment indicating where private helper function declarations should be written.

 • You should read through the coding standards for this course.